About Mustang Valley Campground

 This spectacular campsite is the closest you'll get to the Tribal Park, is for the first time ever open to the public.
 These undeveloped campsites, have natural rock fire rings, and a hiking trail directly from the site to the Mitchell Butte.
 There are several natural rock water ponds that are nearby in the rocky terrain.
 This site is close to the roads, entering into the Navajo Tribal Park, and accessible to grocery store, gas station and restaurants.
 (We also have remote sites a bit further out in remote locations which require special vehicles, and guided access, if arranged beforehand.
 So this site location is not remote, its close to the tribal park entrance, which many people want!)
 At this location, you are guests of the Navajo and can access the entire Monument Valley easily accessible with any type of car.
 We also offer Traditional Navajo Hogans for rent in the Navajo community neighborhood surrounding the tribal park.
 This listing includes a canvas tent, with a bed and linens, blankets and comforter and access to our instant hot water solar shower, and wifi.
-If you are fully outfitted and do not need all of that, you may drive here, and park and camp for 25$.

 Mark and Jennafer are awesome!
 Make sure you ask Jennafer about her work with preserving the rights, history, and environment of Native people – it's fascinating and inspiring!
 Camping in their yard was a convenient base for seeing the area and provides an opportunity to connect with others around the fire.
 But if you're looking for solitude and wilderness, ask them about camping at one of their remote locations.
 I did that the second night and it was amazing!!!